 Research on Sickle Cell Disease

 Talk to your doctor to discuss whether participating in a clinical trial is right for you.
-Participation and funding in SCD trials remains challenging, with many trials ending early because of low enrollment.
+Participation and funding in SCD trials remain challenging, with many trials ending early because of low enrollment.
 However, the SCD community is eager to work with doctors to find new treatments.
-With all of the current work being done, the future of SCD treatment looks promising.
+With all of the current work being done, the future of SCD treatment looks promising.1,2

 What medicines are in clinical trials?